 Have you ever looked at a photo of a beautiful room in a magazine and wondered why your own home doesn't look like that?
-Don't feel too discouraged.
-The truth is that those rooms don't usually look like that either - they've been styled by professional prop stylists.
+Don't feel discouraged.
+The truth is that those rooms don't usually look like that either -- they've been styled by professional prop stylists.

-Before a photo shoot a prop stylist comes in armed with accessories, art, and props of all kinds to make the room look as good as possible on camera.
+A prop stylist comes before a photo shoot armed with accessories, art and props of all kinds to make the room look as good as possible on camera.

 Get Rid of Clutter

-These are things we all have laying around our homes, but they don't look great in photos.
-So when the prop stylist comes to prep the room for the photo shoot, all those things get carefully hidden away out of sight.
+These are things we all have lying around our homes, but they don't look great in photos.
+So when the prop stylist comes to prep the room for the photo shoot, all those things are carefully hidden away out of sight.

 It goes without saying that a dirty house is unacceptable for a photo shoot.

 So prop stylists make sure there are no specks of dust or dirt on any of the furniture or other surfaces being photographed - especially the floor.
 There's usually someone wiping things down right before the shot is taken so that no speck of dust has time to settle.
-And if they happen to miss anything it gets touched up by the photographer after the fact so that no one will ever see it.
+If they happen to miss anything, the photo gets touched up by the photographer after the shoot.
 So don't feel too bad that your house doesn't look as clean as what you see in the magazines.
-Those houses aren't that clean usually either!
+Those houses probably are not that clean, either.

-Every prop stylist has a steamer and iron on stand by, and before the first shot is set up, every fabric that is going to be in the shot gets ironed or steamed so that any and all wrinkles are eliminated.
-Any window treatments gets steamed so that there are no visible wrinkles as are any other hanging fabrics.
-In many cases upholstery and throw pillows also get a quick steam or swipe with the iron so that they look smooth.
+Every prop stylist has a steamer and iron on standby, and before the first shot is set up, every fabric that is going to be in the shot gets ironed or steamed so wrinkles are eliminated.
+Window treatments get steamed so there are no visible wrinkles, as are any other hanging fabrics.
+In many cases, upholstery and throw pillows also get a quick steam or swipe with the iron so that they look smooth.
 It's also very common to add a decorative throw to a sofa or chair, and this item will be steamed as well.

 Every interior prop stylist knows the ins and outs of flower arranging.
 That's because fresh flowers are the most common prop you'll find in professionally styled interiors.

-Look in any decorating magazine and you'll see them on coffee tables, end tables, bedside tables, and mantles.
+Look in any decorating magazine and you'll see them on coffee tables, end tables, bedside tables and mantles.
 Fresh flowers add color and life to photographs (and real life rooms), and they work in any space at any time.
-They can add a burst of color and they quite literally bring rooms to life.
+They can add a burst of color and bring rooms to life.

-One of the most common props used by interior stylists (besides fresh flowers) is decorative boxes.
-This is because boxes do wonders for filling empty spaces, and for creating height in styled vignettes.
-And in real life they're great for hiding things like remote controls, pens and papers, etc. Decorative boxes come in all sorts of styles and colors.
+One of the most common props used by interior stylists (aside from fresh flowers) is a decorative box.
+This is because boxes do wonders for filling empty spaces and for creating height in styled vignettes.
+And in real life, they're great for hiding things like remote controls, pens and paper.
+Decorative boxes come in all sorts of styles and colors.
 Antique mahogany or inlaid boxes are classic and traditional, while faux shagreen and lacquer boxes can be modern and glam.

 Some homes have a lot of great art, and in these cases it can usually be left as is.